nasa/lager/README.md

 ### Usage

-Open a terminal window and run the server
+Open a terminal window and run the bartender

-`./server`
+`./bartender`

-Open a second terminal window and run the client
+Open a second terminal window and run the tap

-`./client`

-You will see some output showing the hashmap being sent, and the client sending an update.
-You may update the `client_main.cpp` and run additional clients to play around with it.
+`./test_tap`

+Open a third terminal window and run the mug

+`./test_mug`